 Check also with the school if they have specific admission requirements for your preferred academic program.

-There are degree-granting programs, such as law enforcement and certain healthcare program, that have stringent requirements whereas other programs, for example continuing education courses, often do not require students to hold a secondary education degree (high school or GED diploma) at all.
+There are degree-granting programs, such as law enforcement and certain healthcare programs, that have stringent requirements, whereas other programs, for example, continuing education courses, often do not require students to hold a secondary education degree (high school or GED diploma) at all.

 Keep in mind, though, that your GED may not qualify you directly.
 As said earlier, many colleges, and particularly 4-year colleges and universities, will require you to submit SAT or ACT scores as well if you didn’t score in the GED College-Ready or GED College-Ready Plus Credit ranges.
 More about the GED scoring system later.